atomisthq/docs/docs/automations/index.md

 [client-ts]: https://github.com/atomist/automation-client-ts (Atomist Automation Client - TypeScript)
 [aac]: https://www.npmjs.com/package/@atomist/automation-client (Atomist Automation Client Node Module)

 ![Atomist Development Automation Platform Architecture](img/atomist-architecture.png)

 ## GraphQL

-The Atomist automation API allows you to access the events and data from your development platforms using [GraphQL][graphql], a modern, standard query language and runtime for APIs.
-GraphQL enables you to get the exact data you want without making multiple API calls and provides excellent tooling support for developers, including a queryable, self-describing schema.
-The Atomist automation API allows you to use queries to fetch data directly, subscriptions to register the types of events you want to receive, and limited mutations to change data and make connections.
+The Atomist automation API provides you access to the events and data from your development platforms using [GraphQL][graphql], a modern, standard query language and runtime for APIs.

+You can use GraphQL with the Atomist automation API for:
+1. Queries that fetch data directly
+2. Subscriptions to register the types of events you want to receive
+3. Mutations to change data and make connections

 [graphql]: http://graphql.org/ (GraphQL)

 ## WebSockets

-Unlike most API clients, the automation client must maintain contact with the API server so that it may receive events and commands it is interested in as they occur.
-Rather than constant polling via HTTP calls or requiring clients to open up firewall holes so the API server can send events and commands to the client, the Atomist automation API is accessed via a [WebSocket][ws] connection.
-The WebSocket connection is initiated by the automation client when it starts up, establishing a persistent two-way communication channel between the automation client and API that requires neither polling nor firewall rule changes and is resilient to interruptions in connectivity.
+Unlike most API clients, an Atomist automation client must maintain contact with the API server so that it can receive the events and commands it's interested in as they occur.

+Automation clients access the Atomist automation API via a [WebSocket][ws] connection.
+WebSockets allow the API server to send events and commands to the client without constant polling via HTTP calls and without requiring clients to open up firewall holes.
+The WebSocket connection is initiated by the automation client when it starts up, establishing a persistent two-way communication channel between the automation client and API that is resilient to interruptions in connectivity.

 [ws]: https://en.wikipedia.org/wiki/WebSocket (WebSocket)

 ---

-In the following pages of this section, we will walk you through
+The rest of this section describes how to develop automations

+Quick Start

--   [setting up your system][prereq] for developing and running automations,
+-   [Setting up your system][prereq] to develop and run automations
--   getting your [first automations running][quick],
+-   Getting your [first automations running][quick]

-provide a detailed look at writing your own
+Write Your Own

--   [bot commands][command] &
+-   [Bot commands][command]
--   [event handlers][event],
+-   [Event handlers][event]

-and give you a in-depth description of
+In-depth Topics

--   crafting sophisticated [Slack messages][slack],
+-   Crafting sophisticated [Slack messages][slack]
--   using [GraphQL with the automation API][graphql-api],
+-   Using [GraphQL with the automation API][graphql-api]
--   building and starting an [automation client][client],
+-   Building and starting an [automation client][client]
--   describing the anatomy of an automation client [project][], and
+-   Understanding the anatomy of an automation client [project][]
--   running an automation client on a [PaaS][paas].
+-   Running an automation client on a [PaaS][paas].

-With the knowledge available in this section, you'll have everything you need to eliminate the pain points in your development and delivery processes!
+Once you've finished this section, you'll have everything you need to eliminate the pain points in your development and delivery processes.

 [prereq]: prerequisites.md (Atomist Automation Prerequisites)
 [quick]: quick-start.md (Atomist Automation Quick Start)
-[command]: commands.md (Atomist AUtomation Command Handlers)
+[command]: commands.md (Atomist Automation Command Handlers)
 [event]: events.md (Atomist Automation Event Handlers)
 [slack]: slack.md (Atomist Automation Slack Messages)
 [graphql-api]: graphql.md (Atomist Automation GraphQL)
 [client]: client.md (Atomist Automation Client)
 [project]: project.md (Atomist Automation Client Project)
 [paas]: paas.md (Atomiat Automation Client on PaaS)